scala/improvement-proposals/content/dedented-string-literals.md

 > The position of the opening """ characters has no effect on the algorithm, but the position
 > of the closing """ characters does have an effect if placed on its own line.

+Java doesn't have extended delimiters like those proposed here, but requires you to escape `\"""` included in the text block using a backslash to prevent premature closing of the literal.

 ### C#

 C# has [Raw String Literals](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-11.0/raw-string-literal)